Baugur Group: Accounting irregularities

-On 3 May 2007, Johannesson was found guilty on a single charge of a breach of book-keeping rules, with the conviction being upheld on appeal on 6 June 2008.
-Johannesson was given a 3-month suspended prison sentence.
+On 3 May 2007, Jón Ásgeir was found guilty on a single charge of a breach of book-keeping rules, with the conviction being upheld on appeal on 6 June 2008.
+Jón Ásgeir was given a 3-month suspended prison sentence.
 It also left his position as chairman uncertain under Icelandic law because the conviction meant that he could not serve on any company board for 3 years.
-As a consequence of this, and the fact that much of Baugur's portfolio was now based in the UK, in July 2008 Baugur considered relocating to the UK, where Johannesson could keep his board position.
+As a consequence of this, and the fact that much of Baugur's portfolio was now based in the UK, in July 2008 Baugur considered relocating to the UK, where Jón Ásgeir could keep his board position.